Consumer Cellular vs. Verizon

 Also keep in mind that rural cell phone users might not have coverage as reliable as in more populated areas.
 Weather and terrain can affect your cell phone service as well.

-Verizon has been the cell phone carrier to beat in terms of coverage and has led the way in the adoption of 5G.
-The company currently offers 5G and 5G ultra-wideband (ultra-wideband is a little bit faster than 5G) and nationwide coverage and has received the highest number of awards for network quality 32 times in a row from J.D.
-Power.5
+Verizon has been a leading cell phone carrier in terms of coverage and has been at the forefront of 5G adoption.
+The company currently offers 5G and 5G Ultra Wideband (Ultra Wideband provides faster speeds and lower latency than standard 5G) with nationwide coverage and has received high marks for network quality from J.D.
+Power.2

-In general, 5G service is ten times faster than 4G.
-When testing Verizon, we noticed that the carrier often has service in some less-populated areas where other carriers don’t.
+In general, 5G service is significantly faster than 4G.
+When testing Verizon, we noticed that the carrier often has service in some less-populated areas where other carriers don't.
 If you enjoy camping, live in a rural area, or travel to more remote locations, Verizon is an excellent choice.

-With more than 30 phones, including the latest smartphones, flip phones, and certified preowned devices, Consumer Cellular likely has a phone to fit any taste and budget.
-Customers can choose a device ranging from the iPhone 15 Pro to the IRIS Easy Flip, the company’s simplified flip phone.
+Consumer Cellular has more than 30 phones, including the latest smartphones, flip phones, and certified preowned devices to fit any taste and budget.
 You can also bring your own phone.
+In our experience, the simple IRIS Flip, Consumer Cellular's flip phone, is a senior-friendly and affordable option.

 FYI: